Select surfaces to avoid/machine

 steep and shallow toolpath machining fillet

-Select surfaces to gouge
+Select surfaces to ignore

 excessive load on tool on flat toolpath machining floor and wall

-Screws to hold a part
+Screws to hold a part.

 1. In the operation dialog, go to the Geometry tab.